 These pants were not the most breathable pair that we tested.
-The upper fabric offers a lot of compression and uplift, but to do so it has to be a little thicker.
-While a thicker material doesn't always equal less breathability, we did see a strong relation between the two in our testing.
-So this pair and the Lululemon Wunder Under Crop III didn't have the same breathability as the tissue-thin Onzie Capri Pant and the Teeki Hot Pant.
-If you don't tend to sweat too much in class or only practice really gentle yoga, then this wouldn't be too much of an issue for you, but if you head into yoga to sweat sweat sweat then you'll probably find that these are too heavy.
+The upper fabric offers a lot of compression and uplift, but to do so, it has to be a little thicker.
+While a thicker material doesn't always equal less breathability, we did see a strong relationship between the two in our testing.
+If you don't tend to sweat too much in class or only practice gentle yoga, then this wouldn't be too much of an issue for you, but if you head into yoga to sweat sweat sweat, then you'll probably find that these are too heavy.

 Ease of Movement

-The upper material of these pants actually felt a little stiff when compared to the soft Beyond Yoga Spacedye Long Legging or the Prana Audrey.
+The upper material of these pants felt a little stiff when compared to the soft Beyond Yoga Spacedye legging.
 The wide waistband has double the material on it, which means that when we went to bend forward we could feel it bunching up on us a bit.
-On the other hand, it wasn't nearly as restrictive as the high-waisted Lucy Perfect Core Pant.
 The ribbed material on the legs felt much stretchier than the upper fabric, and we occasionally found ourselves wishing that the whole pant was made out of that ribbed fabric.

 While we did like wearing these in a Vinyasa style class, and don't mind the over the heel style even when practicing, they don't have the best breathability for someone with a vigorous practice or who sweats a lot.
 We could see these being better to teach yoga in or for those with a Barre/Ballet practice.

 These leggings do cost a fair bit of money — $94 for the pair we tested and up to $98 for some of the print variations.
-While paying almost $100 seems to be the new normal in the yoga pant world, it still makes us cringe a little, particularly when there are some great pants being sold for almost half the price, like our Best Buy winner, the Onzie Capri Pant ($56).
-If you're on a tight budget, the 90 Degree by Reflex Power Flex pant costs only $22, and while it's not as nicely made as the Goddess, you can buy a lot more them for the same price!
+While paying almost $100 seems to be the new normal in the yoga pant world, it still makes us cringe a little, particularly when there are some great pants that retail for less than half the price, like the 90 Degree by Reflex Powerflex ($30).

-The Alo Goddess leggings have their advantages, there were a few things that bothered us, like a lack of breathability and some long-term durability concerns.
-They look and feel great on though, and are sure to turn some heads, so if you like the over the heal cut and legwarmer look, you'll be happy with this pair.
+have their advantages, there were a few things that bothered us, like a lack of breathability and some long-term durability concerns.
+They look and feel great on though, and are sure to turn some heads, so if you like the over-the-heel cut and legwarmer look, you'll be happy with this pair.